 The lack of recognition of the transferable skills that are acquired through academia and which might be necessary to undertake roles in companies, along with the association of academics with esoteric language, create an image of a student rather than a professional.

 As a result, PhDs end up in junior roles although they are qualified to take on more complex and senior roles.
 ‘PhD should be recognised as a professional qualification,’ continues Shikta.
-‘Someone who spends between three to six years working on solving a problem, investing so much time and money, should be recognised as a professional experience and subsequently should be offered adequate, more senior positions rather than entrance-level roles.’
+‘Someone who spends between three to six years working on solving a problem, investing so much time and money, should be recognised as a professional and subsequently should be offered adequate, more senior positions rather than entry-level roles.’

 Big tech companies such as Google, Facebook, and Amazon understand the value of academics’ transferable skills quite well.
 Google, in fact, encourages the culture of research, especially as it had started out as a research project.